 Add remote to local repository, push and get to work

-After all this work we can create repository locally, add our newly created bare repository as a remote and begin normal git workflow:
+After all this work we can create repository locally, add our newly created bare repository and begin normal git workflow:

 $ mkdir REPONAME